Become an outdoor champion and complete the

 Families and friends are encouraged to join the Living Coast Discovery Center for clean-up events once per month.
 Locations will vary in and throughout Chula Vista.
 These opportunities will enable citizens to help make a difference in their community.
 As the host, the Living Coast will provide all necessary tools for the cleanups.
 Please dress appropriately.
 Prior to each cleanup, it is recommended you contact the Living Coast to confirm your spot and to receive important details and instructions.
 If you plan to complete the Trail to Bay Challenge you are required to participate in one clean up event.
 More information about upcoming cleanups and how to make a reservation can be found here

 Join us as we discover the bugs and animals that call Morrison Pond home!
 Help us search for turtles, birds, and bugs as we take a guided walk around the pond.
 This hike will take place along a flat gravel trail that is ranked easy and will focus on wildlife that lives nearby and rely on water to survive.
+Click here for directions and details.

 Come with us as we become master trackers on the trails of Otay Valley Regional Park.
 Learn how to identify tracks of different animals and how scientists study scat (animal droppings) to learn about animal diets and health.
 This hike will take place along a flat gravel trail that is ranked easy and will have two length options.
+Click here for directions and details.

 Come walk the trails of the Sweetwater Marsh and learn about the importance of this National Wildlife Refuge to all living things.
 On the hike, we will focus on discovering the many different species of birds that depend on the Refuge, including the endangered light-footed Ridgway’s rail!
 This is our easiest trail and is wheelchair and stroller accessible.
+Click here for directions and details.

 Join us as we walk the trails of Rice Canyon and discover the variety of native plants that can be found there.
 Learn about the important role native plants play in the ecosystem.
 We will also learn how the native Kumeyaay Indians used these plants in their daily life.
 This is a mild to moderate walking trail with some uneven surfaces.
+Click here for directions and details.

 Join us as we hike and enjoy the breathtaking views from the top of Mother Miguel.
 We will have opportunities to see Sweetwater Reservoir, the Pacific Ocean, and even take a photo next to the Rock House.
 On our hike, we will discover what a watershed is and see the entire journey water takes from mountain to ocean.
 This is the most difficult hike and is best for more experienced hikers.
+Click here for directions and details.